Grantmaking in Times of Disaster

 Following an emergency event, The Foundation may contact nonprofits and other community leaders for assessment and information.
 The Foundation has authority to approve emergency grants, without application.

-Additionally, grant applications are submitted by local nonprofits to The Community Foundation for specific disaster response needs.
-Up-to-date information on The Community Foundation’s online initiative, GivingMatters.com, will shorten the usual due diligence process for grantmaking.
+Additionally, grant applications are submitted by local nonprofits to Community Foundation for specific disaster response needs.
+Up-to-date information on Community Foundation’s online initiative, GivingMatters.com, will shorten the usual due diligence process for grantmaking.

 Transparency is a critical component in disaster grantmaking.
-The Community Foundation requires grantees to provide detailed reports on how the grant supported disaster response needs.
+Community Foundation requires grantees to provide detailed reports on how the grant supported disaster response needs.
 Those reports will be shared broadly throughout the community.